Bondi Beach: History

-The multicultural migration funded and drove the growth of the suburb throughout the 1990s into the turn of the century, moving it steadily from its working-class roots towards an upper/middle-class enclave similar to its neighbors of Rose Bay and Bellevue Hill which was listed as the most expensive postcode in the country from 2003 to 2005.
+The multicultural migration funded and drove the growth of the suburb throughout the 1990s into the turn of the century, moving it steadily from its working-class roots towards an upper/middle-class enclave similar to its neighbours of Rose Bay and Bellevue Hill which was listed as the most expensive postcode in the country from 2003 to 2005.

-Bondi Beach was long a center for efforts to fight indecency in beach attire.
-The beach was a focal point of the 1907 Sydney bathing costume protests, organized to oppose proposed dress standards for beachgoers.
+Bondi Beach was long a centre for efforts to fight indecency in beach attire.
+The beach was a focal point of the 1907 Sydney bathing costume protests, organised to oppose proposed dress standards for beachgoers.
 The Local Government Act, Ordinance No. 52 (1935) governed the decency of swimming costumes and was in force between 1935 and 1961, and resulted in public controversy as the two-piece "bikini" became popular after World War II.
 Waverley Council's beach inspectors, including the Aub Laidlaw, were responsible for enforcing the law and were required to measure the dimensions of swimwear and order offenders against public decency off the beach.
-While vacationing in Australia during 1951, American movie actress Jean Parker made international headlines when she was escorted off the beach after Laidlaw determined her bikini was too skimpy.
-The rule became increasingly anachronistic during the 1950s and was replaced in 1961 with one requiring bathers be "clad in a proper and adequate bathing costume", allowing for more subjective judgement of decency.
+While vacationing in Australia in 1951, American movie actress Jean Parker made international headlines when she was escorted off the beach after Laidlaw determined her bikini was too skimpy.
+The rule became increasingly anachronistic during the 1950s and was replaced in 1961 with one requiring bathers be "clad in a proper and adequate bathing costume", allowing for more subjective judgment of decency.
 By the 1980s topless bathing had become common at Bondi Beach, especially at the southern end.

 Sydney's Water Board maintained an untreated sewage outlet not far from the north end of the beach until the 1960s when a sewage treatment plant was built.
 In the mid-1990s the plant was upgraded & a deepwater ocean outfall was completed to meet water quality standards.

 In March 2007, Waverley Council started proceedings to evict a hermit who was living in squalor on a cliff overlooking the beach.
 Peter James Paul Millhouse, calling himself Jhyimy "Two Hats" Mhiyles, came to the beach during the 2000 Sydney Olympic Games and became a local celebrity for his lifestyle and poetry recitals to visitors.
 Residents and tourists put together a "save the caveman" petition to allow him to continue residing but under certain rules.
 In 2009, he was arrested and charged for the rape of a tourist.
 While he was in custody, Waverley Council under then-mayor Liberal Sally Betts removed his belongings from the cliff.
 In September 2011, charges against Jhyimy were dropped by the Director of Public Prosecutions over concerns of the reliability of the witness.
 Waverley Council has not offered recompense for his eviction from his home or loss of belongings.

-In March 2020, the NSW Government closed Bondi Beach after a number of people there exceeded Australia's outdoor-gathering limit imposed to slow the spread of the coronavirus in New South Wales.
+In March 2020, the Government of New South Wales closed Bondi Beach after several people there exceeded Australia's outdoor-gathering limit imposed to slow the spread of the coronavirus in New South Wales.

 Heritage listings

-Bondi Beach has a number of heritage-listed sites, including:
+Bondi Beach has several heritage-listed sites, including: